dyakonoff/cuba-validation/README.md

 ## Model problem description

-Before discussing different validation methods available for us in [CUBA platform](https://www.cuba-platform.com/) application, let's discuss what it does first.
+Before discussing different validation methods available for us in [CUBA platform](https://www.cuba-platform.com/) application, let's discuss what the application does first.

-For this article I'm going to use one application that includes all validation methods mentioned here to demonstrate how they work from different perspectives: code, user interface, CUBA studio IDE, REST endpoints etc.
+For this article I'm going to use an application that demonstrates all validation methods mentioned here and how they work from different perspectives: code, user interface, CUBA studio IDE, REST endpoints etc.

 This application mimics a small order-management system for an US-based store that ships it's goods over the US.
 That's why this system uses imperial measurement units and enforces US phone numbers and ZIP codes formats.